Pumpkin Chili

 - Beans.
 Use whatever type of beans you have on hand.

 - Liquid.
 I used a combination of chicken stock and Guinness stout.
 The stout adds a nice depth of flavor without tasting like beer.
-You can sub the stout with your favorite beer or the same amount of stock.
+You can sub the stout with your favorite beer, or sub with stock to make it gluten-free.

 - Maple syrup.
-The maple syrup adds just a touch of sweetness that compliments the pumpkin, beer and smokiness.
+The maple syrup adds just a touch of sweetness that compliments the pumpkin, beer and the smoky flavor.
+It can be subbed with your favorite sweetener or omitted entirely.

 - Diced tomatoes and tomato paste.
 If you don’t have these items on hand, sub with a 15 ounce can of tomato sauce or tomato puree.